Students can earn a Bachelor of Arts (BA) or Bachelor of Science (BS) degree in Environmental Sciences.

-- Complete the College of Liberal Arts and Science General Education CORE Requirements.
-Transfer students with an AA degree from a community college in Iowa or Illinois will enter the university having fulfilled all of the General Education CORE requirements (except World Language and Diversity & Inclusion) in the College of Liberal Arts and Sciences.
+- Complete the College of Liberal Arts and Sciences General Education Requirements.
+Transfer students with an AA degree from an Iowa community college or Black Hawk College in Illinois will enter the University having fulfilled all of the General Education Program requirements (except world language and Diversity and Inclusion) in the College of Liberal Arts and Sciences.

 Prospective transfer students should contact the University of Iowa Office of Admissions, 319-335-1566, for information about applying.

-These resources can help facilitate your transfer to Iowa:
+These resources can help facilitate your transfer to Iowa in environmental sciences: